United Arab Emirates

 Based on the CT Law, a taxable person that prepares financial statements on an accrual basis of accounting can opt for the following:

-• Elect to recognise gains and losses on a ‘realisation basis’ for CT Law purposes (i.e. any and all unrealised gains would not be taxable [and conversely, any and all unrealised losses would not be deductible] until they are realised).
+- Elect to recognise gains and losses on a ‘realisation basis’ for CT Law purposes for all assets and liabilities that are subject to fair value or impairment accounting under IFRS (i.e. all respective unrealised gains would not be taxable, and conversely, unrealised losses would not be deductible, until they are realised).

-Dividends and other profit distributions relating to ownership interest (referred to as a ‘participating interest’) in a foreign juridical person (referred to as ‘participation’) will be exempt from tax if:
+Dividends, other profit distributions, and capital gains and other similar income are exempt if the ownership interest (referred to as a ‘participating interest’) in a juridical person (referred to as ‘participation’) meets the following tests:

-• the participation is subject to tax in its country or territory of residence at a rate that is not lower than 9%, and
+- the participation is subject to UAE CT or tax in its country or territory of residence at a statutory rate that is not lower than 9%, and

-The ‘subject to tax’ test would be satisfied if:
+The ‘subject to tax’ test would also be satisfied if:

 A resident person could create a PE in another jurisdiction based on the domestic tax laws of this jurisdiction, subject to any tax treaty.
 Generally, the income attributed to such a foreign PE will be taxed in that jurisdiction.
-In such a scenario, the UAE CT Law provides an option to the resident person to elect for an exemption of this income in the United Arab Emirates.
+In such a scenario, the UAE CT Law provides an option to the resident person to elect for an exemption of this income in the UAE.
 The exemption will be available if the foreign PE is subject to CT or similar taxes at a rate not less than 9% in the foreign jurisdiction.
-If the resident person opts for this exemption, it will not be eligible to take into account losses, income, expenditure, and foreign tax credits in relation to the foreign PE in the UAE.
+If the resident person opts for this exemption, it will not be eligible to take into account in the UAE the losses, income, expenditure, and foreign tax credits in relation to the foreign PE.

 International transportation exemption